micahjohnson150/scripts/topo_management/setting_up_a_basin/README.md

 # Setting Up AWSM for a Brand New Basin
 Currently this setup is only describing how to get data for the US.
-That really only means that we have streamlined the data for the US and that there are some extra modifications for outside the US.
+That really only means that we have streamlined the data for the US and that there are some extra modifications required for outside the US.
+This namely applies to vegetation data.

+## Requirements
+To setup a new basin for AWSM tends to be an iterative process.
+To follow this guide you will need:
+  * Docker/ Docker-compose installed
+  * An internet connection
+  * Pour points
+  * URLS for downloading dem data

 ## Getting Started
 We have written a generic makefile and project for you to use.
 The project is a working example which should be edited to meet your projects needs.
+Below is the high level overview of what to edit.
+These are followed by a more info on each

-1. The first step is to copy the folder new_basin.
+The first step is to copy the folder new_basin and open it.
+Then:
+1. Edit the file pour_points.bna
-2.
+2. Edit the file dem_sources.txt
+3. Edit the Makefile

+## Add Pour Points (pour_points.bna)
+Adding pour points will dictate big your basin is.
+There is not a limit to the number of pour points used but there is a limitation on how many will be represented based on the delineation threshold used.
+The name given to a pour point is used to name the subbasin so name the pour point sensically.

-## Getting DEM Data for the US
+## Getting DEM Data for the US (dem_source.txt)
 * Go to https://viewer.nationalmap.gov/basic/
 * Select Elevation Products
 * Select 1/3 arc second-dem and under format select img data